 The Frank Lloyd Wright Building Conservancy says that ONE in every FIVE buildings he designed has been destroyed.2

-Therefore, some Frankophiles play the game that you imagine which destroyed Wright building you want to walk through.
+Therefore, some Frankophiles play the game that they imagine which destroyed Wright building they want to walk through.
 So, it’s a chance to visit your favorite Wright buildings IN YOUR MIND.

 Although, really, unless we live there or work there, most of us only have our minds as the vehicles to visit our favorite Wright buildings.